-On Saturday night the great searcher of cowboys performed a concert at the intimate White Eagle Hall in Jersey City, NJ.
+On Saturday night the great searcher of cowboys performed at the intimate White Eagle Hall in Jersey City, NJ.

 A show filled with social and political undertones, Cole opened the concert with “Watch The Woman’s Hands.”
 This is a track off of her first album Harbinger.
 Laced with female empowerment, Cole sang this song with passion and fury through her phrasing and vocal tones, proving Cole does not have to use her vocal acrobatics to make her point.